legopitstop/docs.lpsmods.dev/docs/spawner-craft/underwater.md

 ---
-title: Underwater | Spawner Craft
+title: Underwater Recipes | Spawner Craft Mod Wiki
 description: This mod adds new recipes that make all of the spawn eggs craftable.
 Use the eggs to customize your mob spawner!
 ---

-# Underwater
+# Underwater Recipes

 ## Tropical Fish Spawn Egg